Azure/azure-mobile-apps/docs/quickstarts/android/offline.md

 In `TodoActivity.java`:

-1. Update the definition of the `mTable` variable (approx. line 56).
+1. Update the definition of the `mTable` variable.
 Comment out the current definition, and uncomment the offline sync version.

     ``` java linenums="56"
     private MobileServiceSyncTable<TodoItem> mTable;
     ```

-2. When initializing the `mTable` variable in the `onCreate()` method (approx. line 102), change the call to use `getSyncTable()` instead.
+2. When initializing the `mTable` variable in the `onCreate()` method, change the call to use `getSyncTable()` instead.
 Comment out the current definition, and uncomment the offline sync version.

-    ``` java linenums="102"
+    ``` java linenums="131"
     // Get a reference to the Remote table.
     // mTable = mClient.getTable(TodoItem.class);
     // OFFLINE SYNC: